changeworld/azure-docs.pl-pl/articles/service-fabric/service-fabric-cluster-creation-create-template.md

 }
 ```

-#### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Dodaj informacje o certyfikacie do zasobu klastra usługi Service Fabric
+#### <a name="add-the-certificate-information-to-the-service-fabric-cluster-resource"></a>Dodawanie informacji o certyfikacie do zasobu klastra Service Fabric

 ```json
 {